noaione/yuusha-shoukan-ln/sources/v04/seriousact.md

 [Also, I’m saying this now, but you’re wearing a costume, so how the heck can you proclaim yourself a beauty?!]

-Just like a combi of a boke and a tsukkomi, Serious-senpai unleashed a sharp tsukkomi against ? ? ? who was feigning ignorance.
+Just like a combo of a boke and a tsukkomi, Serious-senpai unleashed a sharp tsukkomi against ? ? ? who was feigning ignorance.
 In response to such a Serious-senpai, ? ? ? took a sip at her choccy milk before calmly responding.